Get E-Book

 socket.end();

-That sequence says: send these bytes, then finish our writable side.
-It preserves queued writes through the normal stream path.
-It gives TCP the chance to perform an orderly close.
+That sequence says to send these bytes, then finish your writable side.
+It preserves queued writes through the normal stream path and gives TCP a chance to close cleanly.

-Half-open behavior is where node:net exposes TCP detail.
-If you create a server with allowHalfOpen: true, Node leaves the writable side open after the peer ends its writable side.
+Half-open behavior exposes a TCP detail through Node.
+If you create a server with allowHalfOpen: true, Node leaves your writable side open after the peer ends its writable side.

 const server = net.createServer({ allowHalfOpen: true }, socket => {